-The Organization for Tropical Studies is a nonprofit consortium of more than 63 universities and institutions that conduct research in the rain forests.
+The Organization for Tropical Studies is a nonprofit consortium of several dozen universities and institutions that conduct research in the rain forests.
 The organization owns three research facilities, all of which open their dorm-style rooms and cafeterias to tourists interested in science.

 The most popular one is La Selva Biological Station, located at the northern base of Braulio Carrillo National Park along the Caribbean side.
 The two other facilities are Las Cruces Biological Station along the southern Pacific slope and within the Amistad Biosphere Reserve, and Palo Verde Biological Station in Palo Verde National Park in the northwestern Pacific lowlands.
 The latter is the least visited.

-Rates are less than $95 a night and include lodging, three meals, taxes and one guided tour.
+Rates include lodging, three meals, taxes and a guided walk.
 Additional guided tours, including birding walks and hikes in search of nocturnal wildlife, are available for additional fees.
 You may have the chance to interact with scientists at the facility, including attending lectures, but for the most part tourists do not participate in scientific research.

 Visitors can also stay overnight at the Sloth Sanctuary near Cahuita; the rehabilitation and research center has six large but basic rooms.